-If you've been in the front end dev community for a while you have probably heard of a little thing called Atomic Design.
-A term and methodology coined by Brad Frost, Atomic Design is a system which involves breaking down a website into its basic components so that they can be reused throughout the site .
+If you've been in the frontend dev community for a while you have probably heard of a little thing called Atomic Design.
+Coined by Brad Frost, Atomic Design is a methodology that involves breaking a website layout down into its basic components, which are then reused throughout the site .

-For example, let's say a site only contains five atoms; small image, large image, paragraph, list item, and a link.
-With these five basic items one could create a very usable web page by duplicating and combining these atoms to make molecules.
+For example, let's say a site only contains five atoms: a small image, large image, paragraph, list item, and a link.
+You could create a very usable web page by duplicating and combining these atoms to make molecules.

 03. Easy to understand layout